jacomyal/sigma.js/plugins/sigma.plugins.designer/README.md

 designer.undo('edges');
 ```

-Undo a specified nodes style like the size:
+Undo a specified nodes style such as the size:

 ```js
 designer.undo('nodes', 'size');